POS Network Issues: Tips to Get Back Online Quickly

 1. Simplified Integration – Choose a network failover solution that calls that can be easily located and mounted where cellular reception is the strongest.

 2. Certified Connectivity Options – Your failover system should come with cellular extenders that support multiple carriers and also multiple WAN connectivity options such as Ethernet or cellular.
-By including load balancing and failover capabilities, your backup system should offer 4G LTE.
+By including load balancing and failover capabilities, your backup system should offer 5G LTE.

 4. Centralized Device Management – Choose a failover that offers a centralized management platform.
-You need easy setup, configuration, and support so look for a solution provider that can assist you before, during, and after deployment.
+You need easy setup, configuration, and support, so look for a solution provider that can assist you before, during, and after deployment.

 How FTx POS Helps Reduce Downtime